Liolaemus grosseorum

 Liolaemus grosseorum is a species of lizard in the family Liolaemidae.
 The species is endemic to Argentina.

 Etymology

-The specific name, grosseorum (Latin, genitive, plural), is in honor of the family of Argentinian herpetologist Monique Halloy Grosse, who are her husband Constantino, and their children Ana and Paul.
+The specific name, grosseorum (Latin, genitive, plural), is in honor of the family of Argentinian herpetologist Monique Halloy Grosse, which include her husband Constantino, and their children Ana and Paul.

 Geographic range

 L. grosseorum is found in central Argentina in the provinces of La Pampa, Mendoza, Neuquén, and Río Negro.

 Habitat

 The preferred natural habitats of L. grosseorum are shrubland and grassland, at altitudes of 250–1,500 m.

 Description

 Small for its genus, L. grosseorum may attain a snout-to-vent length (SVL) of 5.5 cm.

 Diet

 L. grosseorum preys predominately upon insects.